BERT-APC: A Reference-free Framework for Automatic Pitch Correction via Musical Context Inference: BERT-APC

 \subsection{Note-level Feature Extraction}

 BERT-APC leverages a symbolic music language model to estimate the intended note pitches and to correct pitch deviations at the note level.
-To achieve this, BERT-APC extracts note-level pitch and duration from the input singing voice by segmenting the frame-level features into note-level units and subsequently estimating the stationary pitch for each note, which is an estimate of the perceived pitch of its stationary region.
+To achieve this, BERT-APC first segments the frame-level features of the input singing voice into note-level units, and then estimates a stationary pitch $\hat{p}_i$ for each note.

 Both the note segmentator and the stationary pitch predictor consist of a combination of a Transformer encoder and a prediction head, respectively.
 Their encoders, $\mathcal{E}_{ns}(\cdot)$ and $\mathcal{E}_{spp}(\cdot)$, share the same architecture but differ in parameters.
-The encoder inputs are formed by concatenating a vocal pitch sequence $p \in \mathbb{R}^{T}$, represented on a semitone scale, and a Mel-spectrogram $m \in \mathbb{R}^{T \times C}$, where $T$ and $C$ denote the numbers of frames and channels, respectively.
+The encoder inputs are formed by concatenating the vocal pitch sequence $p \in \mathbb{R}^{T}$ and a Mel-spectrogram $m \in \mathbb{R}^{T \times C}$, where $T$ and $C$ denote the numbers of frames and channels, respectively.
 The concatenated inputs are encoded into a hidden representation $h \in \mathbb{R}^{T \times D}$, as Eq. (\ref{eq:encoder}), where $* \in \{ns, spp\}$: